pumexx/pumex/README.md

 3. build Release version for 64 bit. **All external dependencies will be downloaded during first build**.
 Now you are able to run examples from within Visual Studio

-4. *(optional step)* install library and applications by building INSTALL project ( you need to run Visual Studio in administrator mode to be able to perform this step )
+4. *(optional step)* install library and applications by building INSTALL project ( you need to run Visual Studio in administrator mode to be able to perform this step ). *WARNING: due to recent CMake modifications installation is not possible at the moment.*

 5. if example programs have problem with opening shader files, or 3D models - set the **PUMEX_DATA_DIR** environment variable so that it points to a directory with data files, for example :